Deaf and Hard of Hearing Services

-As the first organization to open a deaf and hard of hearing residential program in the United States, People Incorporated has led the way in providing culturally competent integrated mental health, medical, and independent living services to the deaf, hard of hearing, and deaf-blind communities.
+As one of the first organizations to open a deaf and hard-of-hearing residential program in the United States, People Incorporated has led the way in providing culturally competent integrated mental health, medical, and independent living services to the deaf, hard-of-hearing, and deaf-blind communities.

 *For the Individualized Home Supports (IHS) program only, referrals are made through the Program Supervisor.
 Call 651-288-3460 #3459 to schedule an intake.

 We serve adults 18 years of age or older who are deaf, hard-of-hearing, and deaf-blind.
 We work closely with you throughout the process to determine eligibility and the program that is most appropriate for your needs.

 Most of our programs require that an individual also have a mental health diagnosis, with the exception of our case management and IHS services.

 Case management services require that an individual either have a mental health diagnosis or a vulnerability that requires Adult Protection Services.

 All of our services emphasize cultural accessibility, with the primary mode of communication being ASL.

 Most of our programs are covered by Medical Assistance through the Community Access for Disability Inclusion (CADI) Waiver, Brain Injury (BI) Waiver, or the Developmental Disabilities (DD) Waiver and other financial assistance programs.
 Our IHS and adult foster care programs require waiver eligibility.

 - Individualized Home Supports (IHS): Provides in-home independent living and community living support

 - Case Management – Anoka, Dakota, Hennepin, and Ramsey Counties: case managers coordinate services to meet treatment plan goals